 Roleplay: The Tandy Arena

 Note: Due to an unfortunate amount of both drama and real life interruption, the Tandy Arena eventually became defunct.
 However, it still lives on in the form of The Ravenwood Arena, a retcon/hard reset of the setting with a lot less ponderous history.
+Click Here for the tropes page for that forum.

 The Tandy Arena is the spotlight of the role playing